Motility driven glassy dynamics in confluent epithelial monolayers: Results

 We now present our simulation results supporting this physical picture and analytical expression, Eq.~(\ref{effectiveDr}).
 To follow the cell elongation direction, characterized by $\phi(t)$, we first calculate the gyration tensor for each cell and diagonalize it \cite{sadhukhan2022} to obtain two eigenvalues.
 The eigenvector corresponding to the major eigenvalue, i.e., the major axis direction $\shat$, gives $\phi$ [Fig.~\ref{effectiveDrFig}(a)].
 Note that $\shat$ is {\em nematic} by nature as it corresponds to the cell elongation axis.
 We show in Fig.~\ref{effectiveDrFig}(b) the direction of the internal active force and that of $\shat$ along a trajectory.
 Fig.~\ref{effectiveDrFig}(c) shows the direction change of the internal active force, $\delta\theta$, and that of $\shat$, $\delta \phi$.
 Note that the magnitude of $\delta\theta$ is much higher than that of $\delta\phi$.
 We now discuss how to obtain $D_r^\text{eff}$ from the auto-correlation function of $\delta\phi$.

-Since $\kappa_l$ represents a time-scale for cell shape changes, we expect it to depend on the structural relaxation time $\tau$ of the system (see Appendix \ref{simulationdetails} for definition).
-For various $p_0$ and $v_0$, we have first calculated $\tau$ as a function $D_r$ (Fig. \ref{effectiveDrFig}d).
+Since $\kappa$ represents a time-scale for cell shape changes, \b{it should depend on the properties of the system, i.e., on the control parameters.
+The dynamical properties of the system is characterized by the structural relaxation time $\tau$ of the system (see Appendix \ref{simulationdetails} for definition).} For various $p_0$ and $v_0$, we have first calculated $\tau$ as a function of $D_r$ (Fig. \ref{effectiveDrFig}d).
 We then take a line of constant $\tau$, and for this set of parameters, we calculate the auto-correlation function, $C_l(t)$, given as

 where $\langle\ldots\rangle$ denotes averages over various cells, initial times $t_0$, and ensembles \cite{rivas2020}.
 Note that the definition of $C_l(t)$ in Eq.~(\ref{nematicautocor}) accounts for the nematic nature of the major axis and $C_l(t\to\infty)=1/2$.
 Figure \ref{effectiveDrFig}(e) shows the typical behavior of $C_l(t)$.
-From these plots, we get a time-scale, $\tau_p^\text{eff}$, by defining a cut-off value of $C_l(t=\tau_p^\text{eff})=0.75$ and obtain $D_r^\text{eff}=1/\tau_p^\text{eff}$.
+From these plots, we get a time-scale, $\tau_p^\text{eff}$, by defining a cut-off value of {$C_l(t=\tau_p^\text{eff})=0.65$, i.e., when $C_l(t)$ decays by $70\%$.} We obtain $D_r^\text{eff}=1/\tau_p^\text{eff}$.
 Note that the definition of the cut-off value is arbitrary, and this introduces a scale in $D_r^\text{eff}$.
 We show the simulation data for $D_r^\text{eff}$ as a function of $D_r$ for two different values of $\tau$ in Fig.~\ref{effectiveDrFig}(f).
-We fit the data with $D_r^\text{eff}=\Gamma D_r/(\kappa_l D_r+1)$, where $\Gamma$ accounts for the arbitrary constant introduced by the cut-off value of $C_l(t)$.
+We fit the data with $D_r^\text{eff}=\Gamma D_r/(\kappa D_r+1)$, where $\Gamma$ accounts for the arbitrary constant introduced by the cut-off value of $C_l(t)$.
 We have also used various other cut-off values in our analysis: $\Gamma$ remains constant for a particular cut-off value.
-On the other hand, $\kappa_l$ depends on the value of $\tau$.
-However, this dependence is not strong: we can ignore the $\tau$ dependence when $\tau$ becomes large.
-The solid lines in Fig.~\ref{effectiveDrFig}(f) show the comparison of the proposed analytical form (Eq. \ref{effectiveDr}), and the dashed line shows the behavior when we do not consider the modification due to confluency: the excellent agreement with the simulation data justifies the proposed analytical form.
+On the other hand, $\kappa$ depends on the value of $\tau$: \b{$\kappa$ increases as $\tau$ becomes larger}.
+However, this dependence is not strong: \b{within the range of parameters we explored, $\kappa$ seems to logarithmically vary with $\tau$.
+This suggests a linear variation of $\kappa$ with the changing control parameters (Sec. \ref{comparisonwithsim}).} The solid lines in Fig.~\ref{effectiveDrFig}(f) show the comparison of the proposed analytical form (Eq. \ref{effectiveDr}), and the dashed line shows the behavior when we do not consider the modification due to confluency: the excellent agreement with the simulation data justifies the proposed analytical form.
 We use $D_r^\text{eff}$ for the contribution coming from self-propulsion in the extended RFOT theory below.